Jupiter Wellness, Inc.: Jupiter Wellness Developing Novel Women's Sexual Health Product

-JUPITER, FL / ACCESSWIRE / July 6, 2022 / Jupiter Wellness, Inc. (NASDAQ:JUPW) today announced it is developing RJ-101 a new product with a novel mechanism of action in the women's sexual wellness category.
-It is covered by 2 issued patents, US #10,357,452 and US #10,064,816, RJ-101 when applied to the nipple-areola area of the breast contracts the smooth muscle thus erecting the nipple and increasing its sensitivity.
-Through the recent acquisition of Applied Biology assets, Jupiter Wellness holds a broad IP position on the use of topical alpha-1 agonists for the treatment of sexual dysfunction.
+JUPITER, FL / ACCESSWIRE / July 6, 2022 / Jupiter Wellness, Inc. (NASDAQ:JUPW) today announced it is developing a new product with a novel mechanism of action in the women's sexual wellness category.
+It is covered by 2 issued patents, US #10,357,452 and US # 10,064,816, RJ-101 when applied to the nipple-areola area of the breast contracts the smooth muscle thus erecting the nipple and increasing its sensitivity.
+The patents were licensed from Rejoy Inc. Through this license, Jupiter Wellness will hold a broad IP position on the use of topical alpha-1 agonists for the treatment of sexual dysfunction.
 Clinical trials have shown efficacy and safety in improving female nipple sensitivity and concomitantly enhanced sexual arousal, lubrication, and orgasm in pre- and post-menopausal women.

 "This treatment addresses a wide range of clinical indications including female orgasmic disorder, nipple neuropathies following breast augmentation, and orgasmic adverse events in breast cancer survivors.
 In addition, this treatment can be used to improve orgasmic response in normal women," said Brian John, CEO of Jupiter Wellness.
-"We are excited to complete the development of RJ-101 started by Dr. Andy Goren and the team at Applied Biology and to bring this novel approach to the market.
+"We are excited to complete the development of this product and to bring this novel approach to the market.
 I believe this product is not only an excellent treatment for people with breast cancer but as a women's sexual health product as well."

 About Jupiter Wellness